-There are so many types of succulents available today that it can be difficult to know which ones will do best for you.
+There are so many types of succulents, choosing the best for your unique needs and interests can be a challenge.
 How big do they grow?
 How much sunlight do they need?
 What about watering?
-Can they stay outdoors over winter?
+Can they stay outdoors in winter?

 Types of Succulents

 The photo that accompanies each is one example; other species will likely look different.
-Many of these types of succulents have photo galleries on this site with many different examples - each plant is labeled so you'll know which is which.
+Many of these types of succulents have photo galleries on this site with numerous examples - and each plant is labeled so you'll know which is which.

 Rosettes typically resemble big, fleshy-petalled daisies.
 Colors include green, yellow and garnet.
 Leaves of Aeonium 'Sunburst' are striped with yellow or cream.
 Aeonium 'Zwartkop', another show-stopper, is magenta-black.
 There exist many hybrids (like the Aeonium urbicum hybrid shown here).
 Some species are shrub-forming; all produce rosettes at the tips of ever-lengthening stems.
 Frost tender.
 Want to see more of these fleshy succulents with flowerlike forms?
 Go to the Aeonium page.